 Running safe mode

 Safe Mode is a way to keep your computer safe.
-It doesn’t let anything bad happen when you turn it on and only runs the most important things in an operating system.
-Safe Mode is used to fix problems with your security and other system stuff.
+It doesn’t let anything wrong happen when you turn it on and only runs the essential things in an operating system.
+This Mode is used to fix your security and other system stuff problems.

 Scanning and removing rootkits

-If rootkits have been installed on your computer by computer hackers, you should run an anti-rootkit program that can identify and remove them as directed by Computer hackers.
+If rootkits have been installed on your computer by attackers, you should run antivirus software or an anti-rootkit program that can identify and remove them as directed by attackers.

-It is also possible that if a hacker has been able to access your system, email account or social media account, personal information then this might be a sign that hackers have been able to get into your other accounts like google account, bank accounts or any new account as well.
-If this is the case, then you should change your password of email account, social media account, online banking accounts and all system passwords and never use the same password again.
+It is also possible that if a hacker has been able to access your system, email account or social media account, or personal information, this might be a sign that hackers have been able to get into your other accounts like google account or bank or any online accounts.
+If this is the case, you should change the password of your email account, social media account, online banking accounts and all system passwords and never use the same password again.

-It is important that you change passwords of all personal accounts after data breaches in order for computer hackers not to be able to access them in the future.
-Also if you can get back into a hacked email account, double-check the account settings to ensure that they haven’t been tampered with.
+You must change passwords of all personal accounts after data breaches for attackers not to be able to access them in the future.
+Also, if you can get back into a hacked email account, double-check the account settings to ensure that they haven’t been tampered with.

 Removing/Uninstalling suspicious processes

-You need to scan all of the files which you have with an antivirus program in order to ensure that none of them is infected your system is secure.
-Computer hackers can use viruses, worms and Trojan horses in order to infect systems so they can get their malicious software onto them.
+You need to scan all of the files you have with antivirus software to ensure that none is infected.
+Your system is secure, and attackers can use viruses, worms and Trojan horses to infect systems to get their malicious software onto them.

-Computer hackers may have installed many other programs on your computer You should start by identifying these processes so that you can uninstall and remove them.
-Computer hackers might disguise their presence by changing the name of processes, but there are ways to find out what Computer hackers did.
+Attackers may have installed many other programs on your computer.
+It will help if you start by identifying these processes so that you can uninstall and remove them.
+Attackers might disguise their presence by changing the name of processes, but there are ways to find out what attackers did.

 Checking startup settings

-Computer hackers might have changed some of the startup settings so it is important to check them.

-Computer hackers might have done this to hide Computer hackers processes in the background.
+Attackers might have changed some startup settings, so it is vital to check them.
+They might have done this to hide malicious processes in the background.

-If they did, you can use MSConfig to check startup security settings of a hacked computer and restore them if Computer hackers changed anything.
+If they did, you could use MSConfig to check the startup security settings of a hacked computer and restore them if attackers changed anything.

 Backing up your data

-Computer hackers might try to access your data including credit card details, email addresses, or personal information and this way they will be able to delete your backups.
-You should make sure that computer hackers can’t access them before you restore them back onto your system again.
-Computer hackers might also delete your backups in order to hide their presence on the computer.
+Attackers might try to access your sensitive data, including credit card account details, email addresses, or personal data and this way, they will be able to delete your backups.
+You should ensure that criminals can’t access them before restoring them to your system again.
+Attackers might also delete your backups to hide their presence on the computer.

-Computer hacking can also happen when hackers try out different programs that are available on the Internet and combine them with other tools which they find online as well, which may get access to your system, credit card, email addresses or social media or other online accounts.
-You will often need computer security experts or professionals who know what they are doing to remove Computer hackers programs from a remote computer.
+Computer hacking can also happen when hackers try out different programs available on the Internet and combine them with other tools that they find online, which may get access to your system, credit card account, email addresses or social media or other online accounts.
+You will often need computer security experts or professionals who know what they are doing to remove malicious programs from a remote computer.

-If you want to prevent Computer hackings on your system then you should always make sure that there are no open ports on the Computer.
-Computer hackers often use port scans to find out what they can use on a remote system, so you should close them if there is no need for Computer hackers to access your computer remotely.
+If you want to prevent attacks on your system, then you should always make sure that there are no open ports on the computer.
+Attackers often use port scans to find out what they can use on a remote system, so you should close them if there is no need to access your computer remotely.

 How can hackers access your computer?

 Hackers can remotely access your computer in multiple ways.
-This could be through the use of malicious software installed on your computer without your knowledge.
-This takes the form of browser toolbars installation, pop-ups you clicked to install something or as part of a phishing email that asked you to do something in return of a fake service or product offered to you.
+This could be through malicious software installed on your computer without your knowledge.
+This takes the form of browser toolbars installation, search bar, pop-ups you clicked to install something or as part of a phishing email that asked you to do something in return for a fake service or product offered to you.